Rahul-Bhargav/jenkins-pipeline-express/README.md

 # Devops Pipeline Demo

-Jenkinsfile used to test PRs
+Jenkinsfile used to test all the PRs